 The WIA program is headquartered in a converted house located in a residential area about a 10-minute walk from the town center.
 It is open during regular business hours, and onsite staff are available daily.

 The center includes a small library and large common room, a computer room with printers, a fully-equipped kitchen, and an outdoor terrace for student use.
 Free wireless access is available at the center and in the outdoor area.
 Students may drop by at their convenience to pick up mail, eat lunch, use the library or printers, work with the program tutor, and speak with staff.
-Group tutorials, occasional lectures, and group meetings are held in the common room.
+Group tutorials, lectures, and group meetings are held in the common room or on the patio.

-The Wellesley-in-Aix staff includes a full-time permanent resident director, student activities coordinator and housing coordinator who are available to assist students with all academic, administrative and practical matters.
+The Wellesley-in-Aix staff includes a full-time permanent resident director and a tutor/student activities coordinator who are available to assist students with all academic, administrative and practical matters.
 The resident director is the primary emergency contact person on site, handles all academic issues and acts as the liaison between the program and university partners in Aix as well as with the French, Francophone, and Italian Studies department and Office of International Study at Wellesley.

 Wellesley-in-Aix onsite team